resendedaniel/digits/README.md

 The system calculates its variables for each row and create a new data frame of features.
 It binds the label and is passed trough a randomForest.

 No parameters are set yet.
-The most I did wwas make some changes on ntree.
+The most I did was make some changes on ntree.
 It shows improvement as it increases, but not meaningfull to worth the brute force.
 There is a high asymptote.

 I also tried different breaks and checked the error rate for each one.
 It seems there isn't many differences in split the image of more than 4 breaks.
 And as the image is more fragmented, more processor time is taken.
 You can see in the char the error rate against numbers of breaks.
 ![Error rate by break](img/error_by_breaks.png)